Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown: Introduction

 \end{enumerate}

-Our experiments demonstrate that while FG-TS performs the best (through the LMC algorithm) in the linear contextual bandit setting, and while SFG-TS performs the best (through the MALA algorithm) in the logistic contextual bandit setting, FG-TS (and its smoothed variants) tends to be weaker in the neural contextual bandit setting.
-Perhaps surprisingly, our experiments demonstrate several instances where the performance of FG-TS degenerates very rapidly in the neural setting, where TS remains far more competitive.
-Since FG-TS favors aggressive exploration in contextual bandits, it is expected to be more amenable for real-world datasets; however, our experiments indicate that this is not the case.
+Our experiments show that FG-TS performs best (through the LMC algorithm) in the linear contextual bandit setting, and that SFG-TS performs best (through the MALA algorithm) in the logistic setting.
+However, FG-TS (and its smoothed variants) tends to be weaker in the neural contextual bandit setting.
+Perhaps surprisingly, we observe several instances where its performance degenerates rapidly, where TS remains far more competitive.
+A priori, one might expect FG-TS to be more amenable to real-world datasets because it favors more aggressive exploration (e.g., by escaping local optima or handling sparse or heterogeneous contexts); however, our experiments indicate that this is not the case.\looseness=-1

 In \cref{sec: decision_making_via_fg_ts}, we discuss TS and its Feel-Good variants, and present the contextual bandit problem.
 We introduce the various algorithmic approaches we consider for approximating the posterior distributions in \cref{sec:posterior_approximation_algorithms}.
-Finally, we describe our experimental setup and discuss our results in \cref{sec:empirical_evaluation,sec:discussion}.
+Finally, we describe our experimental setup and discuss our results in \cref{sec:empirical_evaluation,sec:discussion}. \looseness=-1